Some of the links below are affiliate links. Meaning, at no additional cost to you, I will receive a commission if you choose to make a purchase.

 Wait, you need me to write another post about email marketing?
 Well okay.
 I’ll add it to the list.
 Subscribe to my email list so you don’t miss it!
 (See what I did there?)

-Many of the top marketing minds agree that the sales funnel isn’t exactly a funnel.
+Many of the top marketing minds agree that the marketing or sales funnel isn’t exactly a funnel.
 It’s more like a cycle.
 At least it is when you consider the fourth stage: Delight.

 Another critical point I’d like to make is that the name “lead magnet” is a misnomer.
 You can use ebooks, case studies, white papers, quizzes and more at all stages of the sales cycle.
 Let’s just call them content assets.

-Some content assets work better at some stages of the sales cycle than others.
+Some content assets work better at some stages of the sales cycle than others for B2B lead generation.
 This is proven statistically.
 Content variety is a critical aspect of a strong content marketing strategy.
 Let’s talk this through.

-At the awareness stage, an ebook may be a great way to attract new prospects (top of the funnel).
-However, at the decision stage, a white paper is just what a prospect needs to provide solid data and take the measure of your company’s credibility.
-40% of B2B marketers say that case studies move prospects to buy.
+At the Awareness stage, an ebook may be a great way to attract new prospects (top of the funnel).
+However, at the Consideration stage, a white paper is just what a prospect needs to provide solid data and take the measure of your company’s credibility.
+40% of B2B marketers say that case studies move prospects to buy at the Decision stage.
 That’s because prospects are wondering what it’s like to work with you.
 What results will they get?

 Sometimes, you can take content and provide suggestions for how they can use it for their clients.
 I.e. you’ve written an article for your website, but some of your clients could send it to their prospects to keep communication flowing.
 Now that’s delightful.